ucl-cssb/cneta/README.md

 * model 2: bounded model of allele-specific copy number
 * model 3: independent Markov chain model (with 3 chains)

-For tree recontruction with svtreeml on data with chromosome gain/loss and WGD, model 3 (model of independent Markov chains) should be used.
+For tree reconstruction with svtreeml on data with chromosome gain/loss and WGD, model 3 (model of independent Markov chains) should be used.
 This model is DIFFERENT from the model used for simulating the data, which is usually model 2 (model of allele-specific copy number) in sveta.
 Model 2 may also be used but there is a strong assumption of event order, that WGD is followed by chromosomal gain or loss and then segment duplication or deletion.

 There are four important parameters for independent Markov chain model (model 3) to specify the number of states for each chain.
 * max_wgd: the maximum number of WGD events in a sample.
 When it is 0,
-* max_chr_change: the maximum number of chromosome gain/loss events accross all chromosomes in a sample.
+* max_chr_change: the maximum number of chromosome gain/loss events across all chromosomes in a sample.
 When it is 0, chromosome-level CNAs are not considered.
-* max_site_change: the maximum number of segment duplication/deletion events accross all sites in a sample.
+* max_site_change: the maximum number of segment duplication/deletion events across all sites in a sample.
 When it is 0, segment-level CNAs are not considered.
 * m_max: The maximum number of copies of a segment before chromosome gain/loss events.

-Here, max_wgd, max_chr_change, and max_site_change determines the size of transition matrix of the 3 Markov chains for different levels of CNAs.
+Here, max_wgd, max_chr_change, and max_site_change determine the size of transition matrix of the 3 Markov chains for different levels of CNAs.
 If one type of event is known to be missing in the data, please specify corresponding max_TYPE to be 0.

 It is IMPORTANT to specify the appropriate values so that the probability of copy number state transition can be properly computed.
 Lower values will lead to wrong computation of tree likelihood.
-Higher values are perferred, but it will slow down the computation.
+Higher values are preferred, but it will slow down the computation.

 Since at most one WGD is allowed for each sample, max_wgd should be 1.
 The maximum chromosome change (max_chr_change) should be 1 in most cases, but it should be increased accordingly if some chromosomes undergo more than one gain/loss events.
 The segment-level CNAs are very likely to overlap, so max_site_change are often larger than 1.
 Suppose there is no WGD and chromosome gain/loss, if the maximum copy number in the sample is 5, then max_site_change should be 3 (5 - 2).
-You need adjust the values of max_site_change according to the input data.
+You need to adjust the values of max_site_change according to the input data.

 You may check the copy number counts in the input data using similar command as below:
 `less sim-data-1-cn.txt.gz | cut -f4 | sort | uniq -c`.